4 Challenges You Face in Strategic Marketing Leadership—And How to Overcome Them

 Chief Marketing Officers (CMOs) have one of the shortest tenures of any C-Suite executive.

-The unique challenges faced by marketing leadership
+The 4 biggest challenges in strategic marketing leadership

-1) Marketing leaders overwhelmingly feel imposter syndrome
+1. Marketing leaders overwhelmingly feel imposter syndrome

-2) Marketing teams tend to be hyper-specialized
+2. Marketing teams tend to be hyper-specialized<

 A balance between specialization and diversity in skill sets is crucial for effective marketing execution.